 Paddocks, Pastures and Wooded Hills - The Maidensgrove Walk

-This circular walk from Maidensgrove farm takes in rolling, open fields and grassy common land, romantic woodlands, several farms, a village pond and a really excellent pub, the Five Horseshoes, for lunch at best, a pint of beer and the view at the very least.
-I found it by accident, years ago, while perusing an Ordinance Survey (OS) map looking for a Saturday drive.
+Found this walk by accident, years ago, while perusing an Ordinance Survey (OS) map looking for a Saturday drive.
 There on the map, alongside the symbols for stately homes, golf courses and castles, was a footprint.
 Sure enough, that indicated a network of footpaths with wonderful views of the best of English rural landscapes in the Oxfordshire-Buckinghamshire borders.
-It's not part of any national trail but the paths included in this walk are all traditional public rights of way or cross open access common land.
+It's not part of any national trail but the paths included in this walk are all traditional public rights of way or cross open-access common land.

 At only about two and a half miles, with a nice long break at the pub about three quarters of the way through, this country walk is not too long but just long enough to work up an appetite for a pub lunch.
 Its main challenges are a short steep descent into a valley followed by a longer, steady climb, and a tendency to slippery mud along certain sections in springtime and after wet weather.

 - Where: On the Chiltern ridge, about 5 miles northwest of Henley-upon-Thames near the village of Stonor.

 - Map: OS Pathfinder 1156, Henley-on-Thames Sheet SU68/78